marionlamoureux/iceberg_lab/README.md

 ![Get Keytab](./images/Iceberg_GetKeytab.png)

-Select the correct [CDP environment, you can ask the presenter for it:
+Select the correct [CDP environment](./documentation/IcebergLab-Documentation.md#cdp-environments), you can ask the presenter for it:

 ![CDPenvforkeytab](./images/keytab_env.png)

 ##### Collect the Kafka Broker endpoints

-In CDP Public Cloud, Kafka is deployed in a Datahub, which is a step previously setup by the lab admin.
+In CDP Public Cloud, Kafka is deployed in a [Datahub](), which is a step previously setup by the lab admin.

 ![Datahubs](./images/AccessDataHub.png)

 The name of the Datahub to access will be provided by the instructor.

-The Kafka broker endpoints are available on the overview page of the Datahub, on the bottom menu, under "Endpoints".
+The Kafka broker endpoints are available on the overview page of the Datahub,on the bottom menu, under "Endpoints".

 Kafka Endpoints in Datahub overview
 ![Kafka Borker Endpoints](./images/Iceberg_KafkaBorkerEndpoints.png)